codephillip/adidastest-docs-repo/docs/productiontest.rst

 Tools and Specs
 ----------------
-* GKE cluster - 1
+* GKE cluster - 1: adidasttestcluster
 * Nodes(compute engine) - 1(due to high cost): gke-adidasttestcluster-default-pool-28f2aa9d-8hh1 with 2CPUs and 3GB
 * Pods - 5(one per service and eventbus)
 * Google cloud build.
 Triggers a build when code is pushed through skaffold or a build pipeline